PencilCode/reference/documents/turtle/movexy.html.md

     movexy lastmouse, 10
 </script>

-In all these uses, <code>movexy</code> moves the turtle without changing its direction (the way it's facing).
+In all these uses, `movexy` moves the turtle without changing its direction (the way it's facing).

 Blah blah - let's compare moveto and movexy